evanperez444/evanperez444.github.io/README.md

 **Data Science Fellow - Fraudulent Credit Card Transaction Detection**
 July 2023 – Present

-- Led a team to develop a fraudulent credit card transaction model achieving 97% accuracy
+- Led a team of 3 in developing a fraudulent credit card transaction model and compared algorithms such as logistic regression and random forest.
+Achieved 97% detection accuracy with a neural network model
-- Preprocessed and configured a dataset of 6M+ samples and analyzed financial transaction data
+- Preprocessed and configured a dataset of 6 million+ samples using Pandas, SMOTE, and MinMaxScaler
+- Analyzed financial transaction data by visualizing feature distributions and statistics using Seaborn

 ### Autograf Carwash
 Fort Smith, AR
 **Detail Specialist**
 December 2016 – August 2021

-- Managed sales and requests for 60+ daily clients to ensure satisfaction
+- Interacted with 60+ daily clients to manage sales and requests to ensure customer satisfaction
-- Provided vehicle cleaning services including interior vacuuming, power washing, and hand drying
+- Performed vehicle cleaning services such as interior vacuuming, exterior power washing, and hand drying